bitmold/quiet_libtor_android/README.md

 sudo apt install git make g++ pkg-config openjdk-17-jdk openjdk-17-jre
 ```

 Then obtain the Android SDK and NDK.
-The Android SDK is installed by default with Android Studio, and the NDK can be downloaded from within Android Studio's SDK manager.
+The Android SDK is installed by default with Android Studio, and the NDK 25.2.9519654 can be downloaded from within Android Studio's SDK manager.

-for now, tor-android is built with NDK toolchain 25.2.9519654

 Then set these environment variables for the SDK and NDK: